ImKKingshuk/StealthNewSQL/README.md

 - Bash-compatible environment
 - `curl`, `jq`, `dig` installed on your system
 - Optional: `nmap` or other vulnerability scanning tools for enhanced features
+- Optional: Proxy or `Tor` for anonymous scanning

 ## How to Use